spheredev/neosphere/readme.md

 No mp3 Support
 --------------

-minisphere is based on Allegro, which doesn't include mp3 support due to licensing issues.
-Therefore games using mp3 audio won't run in minisphere unless the tracks are converted to another format such as Ogg Vorbis (.ogg).
+minisphere is based on Allegro, which doesn't include mp3 support presumably due to licensing issues.
+Therefore games using mp3 audio won't run in minisphere unless the tracks are first converted to another format such as Ogg Vorbis (.ogg).

 `GrabImage()` and `GrabSurface()`
 ---------------------------------